 I was much too young to have fought in World War II.
 Years passed before I served in uniform, and by then it was a much different time and a much different war.

-However, as a young boy growing up during those years, even though I was not old enough to have been in the military, like millions of other kids, I served our country in a myrid of ways.
+However, as a young boy growing up during those early war years, even though I was not old enough to have been in the military, not unlike millions of other kids, I served our country in a myriad of ways.
 Tin can drives, victory gardens, rationing.
 No gas or rubber tires.
 Cardboard toys.
 Having close friends my own age who I played with whose fathers, uncles, or brothers were fighting in the war, some lost, dying, or dead.
 Gold Star Mothers, Blue Star Mothers, many sharing both.

 Even though my home was thousands of miles away from the raging turmoil of the battlefronts, living practically on the beach along the Pacific coast we were constant hostage to attack.
 Although most people don't know it or they don't remember it, the hostilities of the war visited our shores more than once, and sometimes so close it was like it was in our front yard.
 Japanese submarines prowled the waters all up and down the coast with shipping being hit, torpedoed, damaged and sunk.
 The mainland being hit with shells, bombs, and by air attacks.
 Sure, it was nothing like what was happening in either of the two major theaters, but happening none the less.